Prakruthi-G-H/html-css-mini-projects/menu/README.md

 - 📌 **Centered Navigation Bar** – Built using Flexbox for perfect alignment
 -  ✨ **Smooth Hover Animations** – Interactive border and background transitions using CSS pseudo-elements.
 -  🔧 **Pure HTML & CSS** – No JavaScript required
--   🔰 **Beginner-Friendly Code** – Simple structure suitable for learning UI basics
+-   🔰 **Beginner-Friendly Code** – Simple and easy-to-understand project structure.

 ## 🚀 How to Run